Avtolic/CWStatusBarNotification/README.md

+This is a CWStatusBarNotification fork.
+Main difference - this one supports displaing new notification while previous is not yet removed.
+Some bugs (or maybe features?) fixed.

 # CWStatusBarNotification

 `CWStatusBarNotification` is a library that allows you to easily create text-based notifications that appear on the status bar.